Signal persons are a crane operator’s eyes and ears on the ground and have a major responsibility in guiding operations.

 - interactive, hands-on training, coupled with quizzes and testing.

-Remember, properly given hand signals reduces accidents, lost work days, and saves lives.
+Remember, properly given hand signals reduces accidents and lost work days, and saves lives.